-Millennials are the largest generation in the workforce, with 56 million millennials working or looking for work as of 2017, according to a Pew Research Center analysis of U.S. Census Bureau data.
+Millennials are the largest generation in the workforce, with 57 million millennials working or looking for work as of 2018, according to U.S. Census Bureau data.
 If you’re a millennial, you’re likely looking for jobs that give you the opportunity to work among your peers and also have a high earning potential.
 But, which jobs offer the highest salaries for millennials who want to earn six figures?

 In a recent study, GOBankingRates determined the top jobs for millennials who want to make six figures by analyzing the jobs that had the highest employment among millennials and then ranking them by average salary.
 The number of years it would take to earn six figures at each job was calculated by assuming that workers would receive a 3.1 percent salary increase each year, based on Aon data showing average compensation increases for 2019.
 If you’re a millennial who wants to get a job earning six figures, keep reading to see which jobs made the list.